Mendasp/NS2Plus/README.md

 You can type "chud" in console to see all available options or set them directly in your options menu.

-Latest changes - Build 263 (unreleased):
+Latest changes - Build 263:
 ========================================
+- Added stat tracking.
+You'll get info in console when you die (the player and structure damage you did while alive) and a more complete overview when the round ends or you go to the ReadyRoom.
 - No more file overwrites, the mod works only with the entry system
 - Phase Gates and Gorge Tunnels now show destination in Minimal Nameplates settings (chud_minnps)
 - You can now switch the official low lights setting with the NSL lights (chud_lowlights)